ibm-cloud-docs/databases-for-elasticsearch/ilm-tutorial.md

 ```
 {: pre}

-The `terraform.tfvars` document contains variables that you might want to keep secret, so it is excluded from the public Github repository.
+The `terraform.tfvars` document contains variables that you may want to keep secret, so it is excluded from the public Github repository.
 {: important}

 1. Install the infrastructure with the following command: